avaturn/pygltflib/README.md

 `pygltflib` made for 'The Beat: A Glam Noir Game' supported by Film Victoria.

 #### Changelog
+* 1.11.9
+    * change GLTF.load to a staticmethod
+    * add AlphaMode enum type

 * 1.11.8
     * add missing top level extensions